viamrobotics/rdk/README.md

 * robot - robot configuration and initalization

 ## Programs
-* armplay - ui for moving an arm around manually, taking pictures of a camera
 * chess - play chess!
-* gripperPlay - test out gripper code
 * saveImageFromWebcam - really just to test out webcam capture code
 * vision - utilities for working with images to test out vision library code
+* robotwww - runs the web console for any robot with a config file

 ## Dependencies